wonderfulspam/monty-rs/README.md

 - The first option is always chosen as the initial guess
-- When an incorrect option is removed following the initial choice, the simulation does not randomly pick an option to remove, it simply removes the first option.
-Half the time (ie. when the initial choice is not correct and there is only one possible option that can be removed) this makes no difference, and regardless, it doesn't really matter.
+- When an incorrect option is removed following the initial choice, the simulation does not randomly pick an option to remove, it simply removes the first incorrect option.
+2/3 of the time (ie. when the initial choice is not correct and there is only one possible option that can be removed) this makes no difference, and regardless, it doesn't really matter.
 What we care about is whether switching is more successful than not switching.